lukasbednarik/voronoi/README.md

 ## Project files
 Unit test projects for VS 2015 and cmake are in "test" directory.

-- Visual Studio 2015: test and project file
+- Visual Studio 2015: test and project file.
-- cmake: test and project CMakeList.txt
+- cmake: test and project CMakeList.txt.
-- Qt project: project file file in src directory
+- Qt project: project file file in src directory.

 ## Performance test